 The key feature of a tankless water heater is that it’s…well, tankless, of course!
 Unlike a conventional water heater, it doesn’t keep any hot water on-hand ready for your taps and appliances—rather, it heats it instantly the exact moment you need it.

-You might think that this means that a tankless water heater doesn’t need to be flushed periodically, since it doesn’t actually store water.
+You might think that this means that a propane tankless water heater doesn’t need to be flushed periodically, since it doesn’t actually store water.

 But it does!